dbetebenner/D3_01052017/docs/README.md

 New Year's Resolution for 2017: Make a D3 Block a day to teach myself D3.
 This is Number 5.
-This example builds on [yesterday's bar chart](https://github.com/dbetebenner/D3_01042017) by wiring up the buttons that highlight  elementary, middle and high schools.
+This example builds on [yesterday's bar chart](https://github.com/dbetebenner/D3_01042017) by wiring up the buttons that highlight  elementary, middle and high schools (which wasn't easy --- for me).
 The chart also adds in some CSS hover effects.

 ## Results